NIKHSR123/Linux-Server-Configuration/README.md

 #Udacity Project

-Amazon instance
+Digital Ocean Ubuntu instance

-IP Address: 13.127.137.78
+IP Address: 159.65.45.137

 SSH Port:  2200

-Complete URL of the hosted web application: 13.127.137.78
+Complete URL of the hosted web application: http://159.65.45.137

 #Summary of softwares installed and configuration changes made on the server:

-Created an AWS account and created an Ubuntu instance on lightsail.
+Created a Digial Ocean account and created an Ubuntu instance on it.

-Accessed the server machine with 'Connect to SSH' button which provides access to server.
+Accessed the server machine with by using SSH on Git Bash  and logged in as root.

 Updated all currently installed packages.